 While legal corporations may commit business crime, illegal organizations are in the business of committing crime.
-Garoupa (2007) emphasized the following differences between organized crime and business crime (i) organized crime is carried out by illegal firms (with no legal status), the criminal market being their primary market and legitimate markets secondary markets, (ii) corporate crime is carried out by legal firms (with legal status), the legitimate market being their primary market and the criminal market their secondary market.
+The following differences are often emphasized between organized crime and business crime (i) organized crime is carried out by illegal firms (with no legal status), the criminal market being their primary market and legitimate markets secondary markets, (ii) corporate crime is carried out by legal firms (with legal status), the legitimate market being their primary market and the criminal market their secondary market.
 Whereas organized crime exists to capitalize on criminal rents and illegal activities, corporations do not exist to violate the law.
 Organized crime gets into legitimate markets in order to improve its standing on the criminal market, while corporations violate the law so as to improve their standing on legitimate markets.

-Criminal opportunities are now recognized as an important cause of all crime.
+Criminal opportunities seem to be recognized as an important cause of all crime.
 Without an opportunity, there cannot be a crime.
-Opportunities are important causes of white-collar crime, where the opportunity structures may be different from those of other kinds of crime.
-These differences create special difficulties for control, but they also provide new openings for control (Benson and Simpson, 2009).
+Opportunities - often combined with pressures - are important causes of white-collar crime, where the opportunity structures may be different from those of other kinds of crime.
+These differences create special difficulties for control, but they also provide new openings for control.

 While occupational crime is associated with bad apples, corporate crime is associated with systems failure.
-Bad apples theory represents an individualistic approach in criminology, while systems failure theory represents a business approach in criminology (Heath, 2008: 601):
+Bad apples theory represents an individualistic approach in criminology, while systems failure theory represents a business approach in criminology^{xvii}: